 Cover letters play two important roles in the application process.

 - Demonstrate your desire to be a teacher

 - Highlight your ability to communicate.

-Teaching is a career that requires strong dedication to the students and the craft.
-Applicants need to demonstrate enthusiasm for education and show that the can effectively communicate via the written word.
+Teaching is a career that requires a strong dedication to the students and the craft.
+Applicants need to demonstrate enthusiasm for education and show that they can effectively communicate via the written word.
 Many cover letters for teaching follow the same guidelines as cover letters for other industries.
 The cover letter must be no more than one page in length and in a business format.

 Address some of these topics in your cover letter: